-HEALTH COURSES Junior High School Senior High School Grade 7 775 Junior High Health Grades 10-12 881 High School Health Elective offered for grades 8-9 875 The Teenage Brain Electives offered for grades 10-12 668 Child and Adult Development 883 Death and Dying 884 Women's Health and Wellness LANGUAGES OTHER THAN ENGLISH In Rush-Henrietta, our goal is to ensure that students have a deep and enduring understanding of cultures, including their own, and acquire functional proficiency in a language other than English.
+LANGUAGES OTHER THAN ENGLISH In Rush-Henrietta, our goal is to ensure that students have a deep and enduring understanding of cultures, including their own, and acquire functional proficiency in a language other than English.
 With these skills, students will be able to view the world through multiple lenses, participate fully and responsibly as global citizens, and achieve college, career, and world readiness.
-As students prepare for responsible citizenship in a global community, the study of a language other than English will help them deepen their ability to communicate with knowledge, respect, and understanding of differing values, history, traditions, and cultures.
-Students in junior high are required to take two years of a world language and pass the LOTE Checkpoint A final exam in order to earn one credit of LOTE that is required for high school graduation.
-To earn a Regents diploma with Advanced Designation using the LOTE sequence, students are required to take two additional units of LOTE and pass the comprehensive LOTE Checkpoint B final exam.
-For students interested in pursuing college after high school, a minimum of three years of LOTE may be required to meet the foreign language requirement for their undergraduate college major.
+As students prepare for responsible citizenship in a global community the study of a language other than English will help them deepen their ability to communicate with knowledge, respect, and understanding of differing values, history, traditions, and cultures.
+Students in junior high are required to take two years of a world language and pass the LOTE checkpoint A final exam in order to earn one credit of LOTE that is required for high school graduation.
+To earn a Regents diploma with Advanced Designation, students are required to take two additional units of LOTE and pass the comprehensive LOTE checkpoint B final exam.
+For students interested in pursing college after high school, a minimum of three years of LOTE may be required to meet the foreign language requirement for their undergraduate college major.

-^{} Students entering Grade 9 (or later) that need to complete their required LOTE credit must take Level I: Spanish.
 MATHEMATICS In Rush-Henrietta, all students are required to take a math course each year during grades 7-12.
 An annual math course is required to help ensure that students stay engaged in mathematical learning to build their skills and be prepared for the rigors of college study.
 Learning mathematics is a continuous process that builds on earlier learning and develops mathematical practices.
-Our mathematics curriculum is designed to provide students with the appropriate understanding, knowledge, and skills that will prepare them for higher level mathematics coursework, interdisciplinary studies, and areas of further post-secondary study and careers.
-To earn a Regents diploma, all students must earn three credits in mathematics and earn a passing grade on one of the following Regents exams: Algebra I, Geometry, or Algebra II.
+Our mathematics curriculum is designed to provide students with the appropriate understanding, knowledge, and skills that will prepare them for higher level mathematics coursework, interdisciplinary studies and areas of further post-secondary study and careers.
+To earn a Regents diploma, all students must earn three credits in mathematics and earn a passing grade on one of the following Regents exams; Algebra I, Geometry, or Algebra II.
 Students who pass all three Regents exams fulfill the mathematics requirements to earn a Regents diploma with Advanced Designation.